srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/index.md

 /// note
     attrs: {class: inline end}
-[Containerlab v0.48.6](https://containerlab.dev/install) version and SR Linux 23.10.1 are used in this tutorial.
+[Containerlab v0.57.2](https://containerlab.dev/install) version and SR Linux 24.3.3 are used in this tutorial.
 Users are advised to use these version to have the same outputs as in this tutorial.

 Newer versions of Containerlab and SR Linux should work as well, but the outputs might be slightly different.
 ///

-And then running the deployment script[^10]:
+And then running the deployment script:

 ```bash
 ./run.sh deploy-all #(1)!
 ```

-1. `deploy-all` is a script that builds the `greeter` app, deploys a containerlab topology file, and installs the app on the running SR Linux node.
+1. `deploy-all` script builds the `greeter` app, deploys a containerlab topology file, and installs the app on the running SR Linux node.

 It won't take you longer than 30 seconds to get the `greeter` app up and running on a freshly deployed lab.
 Type `ssh greeter` and let's configure our greeter app: